-Curtin’s education building recently underwent a $20 million refurbishment and now features four industry-standard classrooms that replicate authentic school environments.
-These classrooms are fully equipped, allowing you to teach multiple subjects, including the arts, literacy, science, technology, engineering and maths.
+Curtin’s education building underwent a $20 million refurbishment in 2015 and now features four industry-standard classrooms that replicate authentic school environments.

 The Arts/Literacy room has a basic presentation monitor and is furnished with a reading chair to emulate ‘mat time’ in an early learning centre.
 It has ottomans and an upright and grand piano.
 Storage is provided below the monitor to store resources.
 Concertina doors open up on to the piazza.